Traditional Bread Pudding – Easy

 In 13th century England, bread pudding was known as “poor man’s pudding,” as it was a popular dish with the lower classes.

-How to make Bread Pudding!
+How do you make this lovely Bread Pudding!

 It really is very simple

-Simply soak your bread, leave overnight
+Simply soak your bread, leave overnight if you can- that way it really does go super soft

 Add in the other ingredients, beat with a fork and squish into the baking tin, like so –